Unity Church: History

-The Unity School of Christianity was founded in Kansas City, Missouri, in 1889 by Charles Fillmore (1854–1948) and Myrtle Fillmore (1845–1931) after Mrs. Fillmore had been cured of her tuberculosis, she believed, by spiritual healing.
+The Unity School of Christianity was founded in Kansas City, Missouri, in 1889 by Charles Fillmore (1854–1948) and Myrtle Fillmore (1845–1931).
+In 1886, the Fillmores had begun attending New Thought classes held by Dr. E. B. Weeks.
+Subsequently Myrtle recovered from her chronic tuberculosis.
+She attributed this recovery to the use of prayer and other methods learned in Weeks' classes.
 To learn more about spiritual principles, the Fillmores studied the teachings of world religions and the links between science and religion.
-They were influenced by Dr. E. B. Weeks, Ralph Waldo Emerson, Emma Curtis Hopkins and Mary Baker Eddy (the founder of Christian Science).
+In addition to Weeks, they were influenced by Ralph Waldo Emerson, Emma Curtis Hopkins, and Mary Baker Eddy (the founder of Christian Science).

 Although the Unity School of Christianity was not incorporated until 1914, the Fillmores began publishing their first magazine, Modern Thought, in April 1889.
 Later magazines included Wee Wisdom (for children) and Daily Word.
 In 1891, the Fillmores named the movement Unity and began publishing in 1903 with Lessons in Truth by H. Emilie Cady.
 In 1906, Mr. and Mrs. Fillmore accepted ordination and ordained seven other ministers.

 After World War I, Unity Village, which became a 1,200-acre incorporated town, was developed 15 miles southeast of Kansas City, beginning with the purchase of a farm.
 Originally a weekend getaway for the Fillmores' downtown employees, Unity Village is now the headquarters for the prayer and publishing work of the Unity spiritual movement.

 After Charles Fillmore's death, the Fillmores’ sons and grandchildren initially led the movement.
 Great-granddaughter Connie Fillmore stepped down as president in 2001.
 Governance was then converted to a CEO and board composed of Unity ministers and outside business people.

 The mission of Unity World Headquarters is to help and serve through prayer, publishing, and community.
 Unity World Headquarters offers resources to people of all faiths, including magazines, booklets, videos, books, meditations, retreats, and events.

 The Unity Prayer Ministry, also known as Silent Unity, has continuously prayed with people of all faiths worldwide for more than a century.
 Prayer associates respond to over 1 million prayer requests yearly by letter, phone, email, and social media.